-The demand for adblock analytics has grown in recent years as the rate of adoption of adblock extensions grew globally.
+The demand for adblock analytics for publishers has grown in recent years as the rate of adoption of adblock extensions grew globally.
 Much of the internet has been supported by ad-driven websites for years.
 Millions can surf nearly unlimited content for free, because ads were paying for the cost of content creation, servers, staff, etc.

 What is Adblock Analytics?

 Adblock analytics refers to a set of metrics that track the impact of visitors using technology to block ads.
 A good adblock analytics dashboard can show web publishers the number of ad impressions blocked over time, revenues lost vs recovered, adblock users by device type, and more.